-Courtney Fletcher is a member of Spencer Stuart’s Financial Officer and Legal, Compliance & Regulatory practices.
+Courtney Fletcher is a member of Spencer Stuart’s Financial Officer and Legal, Compliance & Government Affairs practices.
 With more than 15 years of professional services experience, Courtney works with public and private companies across sectors on the leadership needs within their finance, legal, compliance and regulatory functions.
 She is based out of the firm’s Washington, D.C. office.

 Business, Finance and Legal Experience Across Industries